uqmpatel/mindmetrics/README.md

 # mindmetrics

-This package is written for r, to help process and understand large public data sets, particularly related to psychology and mental health.
+This package is written for r, to help process and understand large public health data sets, particularly related to psychology and mental health.

 ***